The influence of AGN feedback on star formation in red spiral galaxies: Results

-For sources with incomplete or low S/N in classical emission-line ratio diagrams, we adopted WHAN-like extensions; [O~III]/[O~II] vs. [N~II]/H$\alpha$ and [O~III]/H$\alpha$ vs. [N~II]/H$\alpha$, shown in Figures~\ref{fig:7} and \ref{fig:8} \citep{Fernandes2010}.
-These plots revealed AGN or LINER-like activity in galaxies misclassified by BPT due to weak lines or dust.
-In Figure~\ref{fig:7}, we find that 87.6\% of blue spirals occupy the star-forming region of the figure, 8.2\% are AGN/Seyfert, and 4.1\% are classified as LINERs.
-For red spirals, 29.3\% are in the star-forming area, 32\% are in the AGN/Seyfert zone, and 38.7\% are located in the LINER region.
-For Figure~\ref{fig:8}, 92.6\% of blue galaxies are located in the star-forming region, 7.4\% are AGN/Seyfert, and 0\% are LINER.
-For red spirals, 24.2\% are classified as star-forming, 59.7\% are in the AGN/Seyfert region, and 16.1\% are LINERs.
+For sources with incomplete or low S/N in classical emission-line ratio diagrams, we adopted the WHAN-like\footnote{The WHAN diagram, introduced by \citet{Fernandes2010,Fernandes2011}, combines the H$\alpha$ equivalent width with the [N~II]/H$\alpha$ ratio to classify galaxies and to include weak-line systems that are excluded from classical BPT diagrams due to low H$\beta$ or [O~III] signal-to-noise.} extension [O~III]/[O~II] vs. [N~II]/H$\alpha$ as shown in Figure~\ref{fig:7} \citep{Fernandes2010}.
+This plot reveals AGN or LINER-like activity in galaxies misclassified by BPT due to weak lines or dust.
+In Figure~\ref{fig:7}, we find that 85 of 97 blue spirals (87.6\%) occupy the star-forming region of the figure, 8.2\% (8) are AGN/Seyfert, and 4.1\% (4) are classified as LINERs.
+For red spirals, 29.3\% (22 of 75 galaxies) are in the star-forming area, 32\% (24) are in the AGN/Seyfert zone, and 38.7\% (29) are located in the LINER region.